• Skip to main content

 How To Cook Frozen Corn On The Cob

-Do you have corn on the cob sitting in your freezer and want to cook it quickly to use in this recipe?
-Read on for tips about how to cook frozen corn on the cob quickly, easily and with no fuss!
+If you have corn on the cob sitting in your freezer and want to use it in this recipe, you can cook the cobbed corn and strip the corn from the cob when it’s cool enough to handle.

 • Make your own Unwich at home, Jimmy John’s style!
-This is such a great way to ditch the carb- and calorie-loaded bread and enjoy a healthy salad in the form of a sandwich.
+This is such a great way to ditch the carb and calorie-loaded bread and enjoy a healthy salad in the form of a sandwich.

 • Loaded Veggie Salad is EASY to make.
 It is packed with healthy ingredients like chickpeas, black beans, tomatoes and avocados.
 It is a delicious lunch, wrap filling, party side or even a topping for chicken!